1.1.Choosing your domain name

 Once logged in you’ll be at the homepage of your control panel.
 The easiest way to navigate the panel is using the search feature in the top right panel.

 Click the Search box and type “subdomains” (without the quotes).
-When you press enter, you will automatically be take to the Subdomains page.
+When you press enter, you will automatically be taken to the Subdomains page.
 Or, you can scroll down and click the Subdomains button on the cPanel.

 Choose a name for your subdomain and type it into the Subdomain box.
 Just like top-level domains (e.g. johnsmith.plymouthcreate.net), subdomains can only contain numbers, letters, and hyphens, and the best subdomains are simple, short, and descriptive.